 Nazarena Cabahug recorded two wills in 1869, the first in July24 and the second in October25.
 The second will provides additional information on her parents.
 First, it states that they were born in and residents of Mandaue.
 However, such information is not always accurate, due to faulty memory.
 Fortunately, there is confirmation that Maria Estefa was born in Mandaue.
 By shear luck, the record of her baptism was copied in 1843, likely for some legal purpose.
 Estefa was baptized June 9, 1782, at St. Joseph's Catholic Church in Mandaue, at two weeks of age48.
 This proves she was born in Mandaue, and suggests that Jacinto was also born their, or at least was a resident for most of his life.

 Nazarena's second will names her parents, in this as Jacinto Ignacio and Maria Estefa.
-The difference in Jacinto's name probably indicates a lapse in Nazarena's memory, rather than a sigificant problem.
+The difference in Jacinto's name likely indicates a lapse in Nazarena's memory, rather than a sigificant problem.
 It does show, however, that her father was commonly known as Jacinto to his family and the community.
-We have chosen to use the name Jacinto Andres.

 The known children of Jacinto Andres and Maria Estefa are: